Writing the Import Pipeline¶

 Here is a visualization of how the items move through the pipeline.
 Each item goes through each step of the pipeline, and each step points to some Python code that manipulates the item.
 A Plone object is created in the process, and saved in the site.

 Open the following file in your custom migration package: migration/import/import_content.cfg.
 By default, it contains the basic parts needed to migrate your content from a jsonify export.
-Unless your site is straight, out-of-the-box Plone and you want to migrate as-is, you’ll likely need to customize this file.
+Unless your site is vanilla, out-of-the-box Plone and you want to migrate as-is, you’ll likely need to customize this file.

 First is the

 [transmogrifer] part which specifies the steps to run and their order.